I Want To...

 - Name three adult learning principles.

-- Describe a framework for teaching safety in a variety of settings.
+- Describe a framework for feedback and coaching learners in a variety of settings.

-- List two educational design strategies to enhance teaching in lectures and two educational design strategies to enhance teaching in small group settings.
+- List three educational strategies to promote active learning in small group settings.

-- Practice strategies to motivate and empower learners in a variety of teaching settings.
+- Practice two teaching strategies to engage learners in clinical settings.

 The Johns Hopkins University School of Medicine is accredited by the Accreditation Council for Continuing Medical Education to provide continuing medical education for physicians.